 At this point, we've covered all you need to know to make a well-informed purchase.
 The challenge becomes filtering your way through the million options out there.
 What we've done below is create sections based on typical budget ranges.

 Note: Each image and text link leads to Amazon.com where you can read additional user reviews, find specific technical detail listings, and make your purchase.

 If you're a hobbyist or new to recording and want to get accustomed to using this type of equipment, you can go for the cheap range.
-If you're serious about your art, job, or production quality of whatever you're working on, I suggest you go above the lowest-end of the spectrum.
+If you're serious about your art, job, or music production quality of whatever you're working on, I suggest you go above the lowest-end of the spectrum.

 The following are the best options among the cheapest level.
 These are the entry-level into consumer home recording.
 Don't expect a miracle, but they will get the job done on a budget so you can be making progress while you save up for something better.

-The Lexicon Alpha is a dual-channel interface, featuring two XLR inputs on the back leading to the preamps and two TRS inputs as well so you can jack in from other standalone gear.
+The Lexicon Alpha is a dual-channel interface, featuring two XLR mic inputs on the back leading to the preamps and two TRS inputs as well so you can jack in from other standalone gear.
 The front features a convenient high-impedance instrument input on the front for recording guitar and bass as well.